 - Enemy Mine: With Kurokawa dead, he realizes he can't serve the Grik anymore, as they are likely to get rid of him when he's no longer necessary to their "Great Hunt".
 He opts to try to contact the Alliance and offer his services (and his bombers) to them.

-- The Smart Guy: While all of the surviving Japanese personnel have helped drive the Griks technological advancement (as their American counterparts have for the Lemurians), Muriname has been handed the most difficult problem requiring the most innovation, and he delivers.
+- The Smart Guy: While all of the surviving Japanese personnel have helped drive the Griks technological advancement, Muriname has been handed the most difficult problem requiring the most innovation, and he delivers.

 - Balkanize Me: As of "Pass of Fire", they've split into two blocs: the loyalists led by Jash and the new Celestial Mother, who have joined the Alliance, and General Esshk's Dorrighsti, who have retreated to the north of Africa following the fall of Sofesshk to continue the fight.